san2625/spotify_data_analysis/README.md

 1. Find the top 3 most-viewed tracks for each artist using window functions.
 2. Write a query to find tracks where the liveness score is above the average.
 3. **Use a `WITH` clause to calculate the difference between the highest and lowest energy values for tracks in each album.**

-Here’s an updated section for your **Spotify Advanced SQL Project and Query Optimization** README, focusing on the query optimization task you performed.
-You can include the specific screenshots and graphs as described.

----

 ## Query Optimization Technique